 After a series of acts of disobedience, culminating in Saul usurping the office of priest and offering sacrifices then refusing to destroy the Amalekites, God rejects him as His king.
-God wants "obedience rather than worship".
+God wants obedience rather than worship.
 God then sends Samuel to Bethlehem and the family of Jesse to find and anoint a new king.
-He tells Samuel exactly what kind of man He wants: Chapter 16:7-- "Do not look at his appearance or at the height of his stature, . . . for God sees not as man sees, for man looks at the outward appearance, but the Lord looks on the heart. " God will have a man after His own heart.
+He tells Samuel exactly what kind of man He wants: Chapter 16:7-- "Do not look at his appearance or at the height of his stature, ... for God sees not as man sees, for man looks at the outward appearance, but the Lord looks on the heart."

-Event 2: David Serves Saul
+Event 2: David Serves Saul (Chapter 16)

-"The Spirit of the Lord left Saul and an evil spirit from the Lord terrorized him. " (v 14) His servants recommended he have soothing music played to help these fits pass and they brought him, at his own request, David to play for him.
-It worked so well that Saul told Jesse, "let David now stand (or stay) before me, for he has found favor in my sight. " (v.
-22)
+"The Spirit of the Lord left Saul and an evil spirit from the Lord terrorized him." (v14) His servants recommended he have soothing music played to help these fits pass and they brought him, at his own request, David to play for him.
+It worked so well that Saul told Jesse, "let David now stand before me, for he has found favor in my sight." (v22)